aravindbuddha/CAIRS_Framework/README.md

 		@function ext -  check if the current browser is able to run AJAX applications

-		@parameter parentClass - An Object Literal Class which will be the inherited class, OR, null mandatory
+		@parameter parentClass - An Object Literal Class which will be the inherited class, OR, null if null, NO Parent Class will be inherited when creating your Class mandatory

 		@parameter objClass - An Object Literal notation of your Class